News=Nightmares?

 Then head of station David Lloyd in all fairness did mention that he was short of time when putting the sequence together and technically it worked brilliantly.

-Simply Red and Phil Collins, who's version of "You Can't Hurry Love" was the first record played.
+And thankfully the station played an awful lot more than Simply Red and Phil Collins, who's version of "You Can't Hurry Love" was the first record played.

 The original jingles used by the station from it's launch and 8 years onwards were from JAM with Alfasound vocals at the preference of the station's then managing director Michael Betton who didn't want anything in their presentation that sounded American.